Kim Dong-wan: 2007: Solo debut

 Kim released his debut solo album, Kimdongwan Is, on July 5, 2007, which featured collaborations with his fellow Shinhwa members, including Lee Andy rapping in the song "Loving Summer", Shin Hye Sung singing a duet with Kim in "The One Left Alone", and Eric rapping in "My Love".
 The other members have contributed to the album as well, with Lee Min Woo writing, composing and arranging the song "My Love" and Jun Jin helping him with choreography.
-Kim expressed gratitude for their contributions, saying, "I’ve been working together with the group Shinhwa, thus there was a lot of pressure working on the solo album, but since the other members showed up and helped me with most of it, it has been a great big help for me".
+Kim expressed gratitude for their contributions, saying, "I've been working together with the group Shinhwa, thus there was a lot of pressure working on the solo album, but since the other members showed up and helped me with most of it, it has been a great big help for me".
 Kim's first single was the ballad, "Handkerchief", a song about a guy who consoles his girlfriend and wipes away her tears.

 Despite Shinhwa's musical genre being predominantly American R&B and bubblegum pop, Kim said he wanted his album to be more J-pop influenced, having redone a song by GLAY×EXILE in the album.
+Lee Soo-man, founder of SM Entertainment, was an admirer of X Japan and instructed Kim to dress in X Japan-inspired makeup during the promotion appearances for the group's album T.O.P. in 1999.
+Kim later performed Yoshiki's composition "Say Anything" at his first solo concert in 2008.

 For the debut album, Kim also lost a lot of weight, saying that "it's not good for a ballad singer to have a muscular image.
 Someone singing ballads should have a lean, 'hungry-looking' image."
 His album sold over 25,000 copies in two days, with 41,490 copies sold by the end of 2007; it was ranked 19th in album sales for the year.
 In 2008, he released his 2nd solo album, The Secret; Between Us.
 The album featured collaborations with Tiffany of SNSD, Jade Valerie, Shinhwa bandmate Eric, and Heritage.